esheldon/nsim/config/README.md

         fracdiff: 7.43e-03 +/- 3.33e-03
     - additive seems to be gone now...
         - these were both slac runs with old galsim

+- run-bd04zmcal-degrade02
+    - running at bnl to see if we recover additive

 #  trying integration
 - run-bd04zmcal-degint01